-You will recollect that I informed you, in my letter published in the first No. of the Messenger and Advocate, that this history would necessarily embrace the life and character of our esteemed friend and brother, J. SMITH Jr. one of the presidents of this church, and for information on that part of the a foundation, or was one means of laywho never saw their faces, and much | subject, I refer you to his communicaless knew aught derogatory of their tion of the same, published in this pacharacters, moral or religious-Upon per.
-I shall, therefore, pass over that, procedure they have been giving in It is necessary to premise this aclarge sheets their own opinions of the count by relating the situation of the incorrectness of our system, and at- public mind relative to religion, at this tested volumes of our lives and char- time: One Mr. Lane, a presiding Elder of the Methodist church, visited Since, then, our opposers have been Palmyra, and vicinity.
-Elder Lane thus kind to introduce our cause before was a tallented man possessing a good the public, it is no more than just that share of literary endowments, and a correct account should be given; and apparent humility.
-There was a since they have invariably sought to great awakening, or excitement raiscast a shade over the truth, and hinder ed on the subject of religion, and much its influence from gaining ascendency, enquiry for the word of life.
-Large it is also proper that it should be vin- additions were made to the Methodist, dicated, by laying before the world a Presbyterian, and Baptist churches .correct statement of events as they Mr. Lane's manner of communication was peculiarly calculated to awa-Whether I shall succeed so far in ken the intellect of the hearer, and my purpose as to convince the public arouse the sinner to look about him for of the incorrectness of those scurulous safety-much good instruction was always drawn from his discourses on the scriptures, and in common with others, our brother's mind became awakened.
+You will recollect that I informed you, in my letter published in the first No. of the Messenger and Advocate, that this history would necessarily embrace the life and character of our esteemed friend and brother, J. SMITH Jr. one of the presidents of this church, less know aught derogatory of their tion of the same, published in this pathis unfair and unsaint like manner of till I come to the 15th year of his life.
+It is necessary to premise this aclarge sheets their own opinions of the count by relating the situation of the public mind relative to religion, at this time: One Mr. Lane, a presiding Elder of the Methodist church, visited Since, then, our opposers have been Palmyra, and vicinity.
+Elder Lane was a tallented man possessing a good share of literary endowments, and apparent humility.
+There was a great awakening, or excitement raised on the subject of religion, and much enquiry for the word of life.
+Large additions were made to the Methodist, Presbyterian, and Baptist churches.-Mr. Lane's manner of communication was peculiarly calculated to awaken the intellect of the hearer, and arouse the sinner to look about him for safety-much good instruction was always drawn from his discourses on the scriptures, and in common with others, our brother's mind became awakened,